WWOR-TV: MCA/Pinelands/Chris-Craft/BHC era (1987–1995)

 Upon MCA taking control, channel 9 added an extra "W" to its call letters becoming WWOR-TV on April 29, 1987.
-MCA knew it had to change the call letters (due to FCC rules at the time that dictated that TV and radio stations in the same market, but with different ownership, had to use different call signs), but still wanted to trade on the 65-year heritage of the WOR calls in the New York area.
+MCA knew it had to change the call letters (due to an FCC regulation in place at that time that prohibited non-commonly-owned TV and radio stations in the same market from sharing the same base call sign), but still wanted to trade on the 65-year heritage of the WOR calls in the New York area.
 Initially, the station's programming stayed nearly the same, while the RKO-era "dotted 9" logo was replaced by a new "red 9".
 MCA relaunched WWOR-TV that fall with a new, all-CGI look.
 The logo was replaced with a new "Venetian-blinds 9"; movie and special presentations were preceded by a new, more dramatic intro, while a new, three-pointed triangle was used in the main ident and in the first intro for The News at Ten, representing the Tri-State area.
 However, the RKO-era announcers stayed on, and all but six hours of programming per day remained the same.
 The station dropped most of its public affairs shows, Romper Room was cut back to a half-hour and moved to 6 am, all religious shows except for the Sunday Mass were dropped, cartoons were added to the station's morning lineup and stronger syndicated shows were added in the early evenings.
 Late morning timeslots consisted of classic sitcoms and afternoons continued to consist of game shows, drama series and movies.
 Programs seen in both dayparts were largely those held over from the station's final years under RKO ownership.
-Later that fall, in prime time, the Million Dollar Movie was relegated to weekends in favor of Morton Downey Jr.'s controversial new talk show, while the 8 p.m. newscast was moved to 10 p.m. and expanded to one hour (to emphasize this, it was briefly titled The News at Ten; this did not last long and by 1988, it became Channel 9 News).
+Later that fall, in prime time, the Million Dollar Movie was relegated to weekends in favor of Morton Downey Jr.'s controversial new talk show, while the 8 pm newscast was moved to 10 pm and expanded to one hour (to emphasize this, it was briefly titled The News at Ten; this did not last long and by 1988, it became Channel 9 News).